My Favourite Websites for Travel Statistics and Visualisation

 Travellerspoint is a community-like platform with a big variety of useful aspects for travellers, including travel guides, blogs, photos, a forum, a travel planer, and for me most interesting, a map.

-What I especially like about Travellerspoint is its map function which gives you the opportunity to create different trips consisting of all the places you have visited or passed through during a journey.
+map function which gives you the opportunity to create different trips consisting of all the places you have visited or passed through during a journey.
 However, the option of choosing a matter of transport between two destinations is Travellerspoint's biggest advantage compared to similar websites.
 Accordingly, connections between two city won’t get shown as direct connecting lines, but will follow rails, roads, or curved lines if you have been flying.
 Like this you have a good overview of the parts of the world you have been travelling through.

 There are quite a few websites out there where you can mark the countries you have travelled to on a map of the world.
 I think that most of these websites have one big flaw: once you have visited a single city in a country, the whole territory gets marked as visited.
 For small countries this might make sense, but not for big states like Russia or Canada.
 This flaw becomes especially irritating when you look at a country like France.
 Despite having most of its territory in Europe, the integral regions that constitute France are located on four different continents.
 As a result, territories like La Guayane in South America or Reunion in the Indian Ocean appear as visited once you have been to the European part of France.